 As part of Making Tax Digital, the changes outlined will bring about the end of the tax return for millions of taxpayers in the UK:

 - Most businesses will keep their records using digital tools and send that information at least quarterly direct to HMRC

 - Taxpayers with information to submit will do so through their own digital tax account

-- A new system of online billing will collect outstanding tax which can’t be collected through PAYE with no need for self assessment tax returns
+- A new system of online billing will collect outstanding tax that can’t be collected through PAYE, with no need for Self Assessment tax returns

 Get ahead of the changes in tax by managing your accounts online today.
 Join the 70,000 KashFlow users who already create quotes and fully customisable invoices, balance their books and keep track of their business spend, all through digital software.